RD-jpxfr/OpenGL_Engine/README.md

 # OpenGL_Engine
-a 3D OpenGL engine for small scenes
+A 3D OpenGL engine for small scenes